 A student who is suspended during the term and is asked to leave before the end of the term may not receive an incomplete grade.
-The student will receive withdrawal grades in all of his or her classes.
+The student will receive withdrawal grades in all their classes.
 See Withdrawals (p.
-261) on the Registration Rules page.
+255) on the Registration Rules page.